Broach in the News

 The Arabian Sun

 All set up and almost ready to go is this new asphalt plant at the Ras Tanura Refinery, the largest skid-mounted process unit ever to be installed by Aramco.
 Major components, all of which were lifted into place within a five-day period beginning July 2, are the asphalt blowing tower, center foreground, the vacuum distillation tower behind it, the furnace at the extreme left, and the heat exchanger skids, one of which is seen at the extreme right.
-The smaller asphalt receiving tower and the air receiving tower as well as the large rectangular air cooler seen in the center of the picture were installed earlier this year.
+The smaller asphalt receiving tower and the air receiving tower as well as the large rectangular air cooler seen in the center of the picture was installed earlier this year.

 The Arabian Sun, Vol. XXX No. 28 – Published by The Arabian American Oil Company, Dhahran, Saudi Arabia.
 July 17, 1974.